kenyontu/remix-frontend-mentor-todo-app/README-template.md

 ### What I learned

-This was my first time building an app with Remix and I feel like I got a good understanding of the fundamentals now.
+To build this app, I used two technologies I had no prior experience with, Remix and Prisma.
+Having completed it, I feel like I got a good understanding of their fundamentals.

 In this section I will comment on some challenges I've encountered while building this app.